bml-research/data_analysis/data/data_02_exercises.md

 - Each observation must have its own row.
 - Each value must have its own cell.

-Convert the datatable below to a datatable that is tidy.
+Convert the data table below to a data table that is tidy.

 Alcohol consumption in litres per year over time.